Centre County appoints Keri Miller to SEDA-COG Joint Rail Authority Board

 Advertisement for Bids

-All bids shall be irrevocable for 60 days after the bid opening date, with the right to extend the time to 120 days if additional time is required due to approval of another government agency.
-The SEDA-COG Joint Rail Authority reserves the right to waive any defects, errors, omissions, mistakes, informalities, to accept any bid or combination of bids that are deemed to be in the best interest of the Authority, and to reject any or all bids.
+All bids shall be irrevocable for 60 days after the bid opening date, with the right to extend the time to 120 days if additional time is required to obtain approvals of another government agency.
+The SEDA-COG Joint Rail Authority reserves the right to waive any defects, errors, omissions, mistakes, informalities to accept any bid or combination of bids that are deemed to be in the best interest of the SEDA-COG Joint Rail Authority, and to reject any or all bids.

 Steven Beattie, Executive Director